alex386/EEGPatternizer/README.md

 # EEGPatternizer
-This C# program converts EEG signals to image patterns.
+EEGPatternizer: An EEG signals converter to image pattern written in C# language.

 ## You need
 ```